— Topics —

 I think the concept of “chrono-nutrition” is very important in this day and age, but there are many aspects that cannot be explained by metabolism or hormones alone.

 Based on the conventional belief that obesity is caused by "overeating and/or lack of exercise," it does not make sense that people who eat breakfast are associated with lower body weight despite consuming more calories per day than those who skip breakfast.
-Many researchers try to explain the long-term positive energy effects by looking at how energy expenditure changes over time when breakfast is consumed or skipped, but I think this explanation has limitations.
+So many researchers have tried to explain the long-term effects of breakfast consumption on body weight by examining the changes in energy expenditure over time when breakfast is consumed or skipped.
+However, I believe this theory has its limitations.

-I believe it makes more sense to explain this with my intestinal starvation theory.
-Below, I would like to explain it in three different patterns.
+I think it makes more sense to explain this with my intestinal starvation theory.

 (1) A well-balanced breakfast can help prevent gaining weight